Niccoborg22/virtual-nutritionist-bot/ReadME.md

 ## NLP CONVERSATIONAL MODEL
 ### Goal
 ---
-The goal of the chatbot is to help people increase their nutritional awareness by creating a chatbot experience
+The goal of the chatbot is to help people increase their nutritional awareness by creating a chatbot experience.

 ### Technology
 ---